PanhaRChan/Elk-Stack/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Logbeats allows us to monitor the log files or locations that are specified to collect log events to be forwarded for indexing.
+- filebeats allows us to monitor the log files or locations that are specified to collect log events to be forwarded for indexing.
 - Metricbeats helps us monitor our servers metrics and statistics such as inbound and outbound traffic that can output such as Logstash._

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the [Linux/filebeat-config.yml](https://github.com/jvicious126/Elk-Stack/blob/806db5647e93235330db334704a0fcf6d97c51ef/Linux/filebeat-config.yml) file to /etc/ansible/.
+- Copy the [filebeat-config.yml](https://github.com/jvicious126/Elk-Stack/blob/806db5647e93235330db334704a0fcf6d97c51ef/Linux/filebeat-config.yml) file to /etc/ansible/.
 - Update the [Ansible/hosts.yml](https://github.com/jvicious126/Elk-Stack/blob/806db5647e93235330db334704a0fcf6d97c51ef/Ansible/hosts.yml) file to include the ELK-Server's IP address on line 1106 and 1806
 - Run the playbook [Ansible/filebeat.yml](https://github.com/jvicious126/Elk-Stack/blob/806db5647e93235330db334704a0fcf6d97c51ef/Ansible/filebeat.yml), and navigate to Kibana using the URL http://52.165.174.133:/app/kibana#/ ELK-Server public IP, specifying port '5601' to check that the installation worked as expected.
 - Copy the [Linux/metricbeat-config.yml](https://github.com/jvicious126/Elk-Stack/blob/806db5647e93235330db334704a0fcf6d97c51ef/Linux/metricbeat-config.yml) file to /etc/ansible.